Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ### 1. Upload OS with GRUB legacy.

-I am going to use my virtual machine that I show you before, please remember that I have two OS on that machine, the first is Ubuntu 9 with contain the GRUB legacy and the second is Windows XP.
+I am going to use my virtual machine that I show you before, please remember that I have two OS on that machine, the first is Ubuntu 9 with GRUB legacy and the second is Windows XP.

 Right now that machine working fine and it load the GRUB and give me the option to choose what operation system I want to load up, so I load my Ubuntu and opened the terminal right after it load succesfully.